 The major educational activity for each fellow is research.
 Working closely with a mentor, fellows design and complete projects suitable for publication.
 Typically, fellows state a research question, design a study, prepare a protocol, obtain IRB approval, collect and analyze data, present the results, and write a manuscript.

 Fellows typically serve full time for two years, but other arrangements are possible.

 To assess their progress and plans, GMS fellows meet at least weekly with their advisors and at least quarterly with the program director.
-Written evaluations of the fellow are provided twice yearly.
-Fellows are expected to evaluate the program on a similar frequency.

 Professor of Medicine